Mgiannig/Emaily/README.md

 Credit card number: 4242 4242 4242 4242
 Expiration date: any date in the future with the format MM/YY
 CVC: any 3-digits number

+This is a work in progress, currently implementing the dashboard.